Banks row hampers EU bid to halt credit freeze

 As the EU's finance ministers met on Wednesday, the world's major central banks acted jointly to provide cheaper dollar liquidity to starved European banks facing a credit crunch.

-The ministers had been due to sign off details of a 106-billion-euro (90.7 billion pound) plan to recapitalise banks, intended to revive confidence among nervous counterparts who have shunned EU lenders.
+The ministers had been due to sign off details of a 106-billion-euro plan to recapitalize banks, intended to revive confidence among nervous counterparts who have shunned EU lenders.

 The head of the Italian markets authority Consob questioned the way the EBA (European Banking Authority) had worked out the banks' capital shortfall and said a drive to strengthen their finances risked exacerbating a credit squeeze.